Aren’t you dead?

 Ray Bradbury was the seed from which my writing grew.
 I read The Martian Chronicles, then quickly devoured everything I could find that this amazing author had written.
 Ernest Hemingway and John Steinbeck also were strong influences.
 I also learned a lot from Stephen King, especially about writing novels.

 What are you working on now?

 A young adult dystopian novel (working title: Empath) that is loosely–very loosely–based on my novella “A Friend of the Family.”
 It is the first volume in a planned trilogy.
-Simultaneously, I’m working on Seeking Shelter, the sequel to In Human Form (and the second book in a planned trilogy), which–barring a nuclear holocaust or some other unforeseen disaster–will be released in late spring 2019.
+Simultaneously, I’m working on Seeking Shelter, the sequel to In Human Form (and the second book in a planned trilogy), which–barring a nuclear holocaust or some other unforeseen disaster–will be released in early fall 2019.